xavi0ne/Azure-AI-Services/README.md

 The AI Translator must have the following role assignment configured:

-  +	Storage Blob Data Contributor at resource scope
+  +	Storage Blob Data Contributor at storage account resource scope

 The Virtual Machine hosting the App must have the following role assignment configured: